-With any method for breast reconstruction, more than one surgery may be necessary to achieve the best result possible.
+With any method for breast reconstruction in Charlotte, more than one surgery may be necessary to achieve the best result possible.

-At Charlotte Plastic Surgery, Dr. Jarrod Daniel specializes in breast reconstruction, working with breast cancer patients and their physicians to identify the course of treatment that will lead to the best outcome.
-Dr. Daniel’s expertise in treatment and reconstruction have earned respect and accolades, and he works with each patient individually, establishing a relationship that can bring you comfort and confidence during this stressful and emotional time.
+At Charlotte Plastic Surgery, our expert physicians specialize in breast reconstruction Charlotte, work with breast cancer patients and their physicians to identify the course of treatment that will lead to the best outcome.
+Our physician’s expertise in treatment and reconstruction have earned respect and accolades, and he works with each patient individually, establishing a relationship that can bring you comfort and confidence during this stressful and emotional time.

 To learn more about breast reconstruction and your options, we encourage you to visit the American Society of Plastic Surgeons.

 The Women’s Health and Cancer Rights Act, signed into law in 1998, resulted from years of outcomes-based research on quality of life improvements and the psychological benefits seen in women who underwent breast reconstruction after breast cancer.